imperva/trace4rs/readme.md

 performance.
 However, when using the `tracing` macros vs the `log` macros the appender performance is roughly 2 orders of magnitude larger.
 See for yourself with `cargo bench --features tracing-macros`

+## Todo

+- [ ] Allow for generic "Layers" which can be plugged from tracing ecosystem
+  - The reason for this is that we have parts of the ecosystem that don't use FormatEvent, we will therefore need to come up with a mechanism to use them which is outside that.